-The first part of the Graduate Development Program consists of learning and development related to working in the Department and the APS.
-This also includes networking sessions and key events such as visits to Parliament House and meeting with senior executives within the Department.
+The first part of the Graduate Development Program consists of learning and development related to working within the Department and the Australian Public Service (APS).
+This includes networking sessions, key events such as attending Question Time at Parliament House, and meetings with senior executives within the Department.

 The program addresses four key areas:

 - the work of the Department

 - the way in which the Department operates